Frequently Asked Questions

 Some of the events now have Family Tickets, which give a discount for families or groups with children.
 There are no other discounts for children.

-Yes, sumo venues are wheelchair-accessible. contact us for details about special wheelchair tickets.
+Yes, sumo venues are wheelchair-accessible.
+Please.

 We don't "have" anything.
 We don't carry a stock of tickets, we buy all tickets after we receive an order.
 This also means that we can't hold tickets for you.
 Please make your payment as soon as possible so that we can secure your tickets!